DESIGNING AN INNOVATION CULTURE

 TARGET AUDIENCE

-Senior students preparing to enter complex organisational environments are equally welcome: this is a course about understanding how organisations actually work, and how to influence them with purpose and credibility.
+Senior students preparing to enter complex organisational environments are equally welcome.
+This course is about understanding how organisations actually work—and how to create meaningful impact within them.

 FACULTY